-Though no agreed upon definition, the goal of Value-based Healthcare and generating value evidence is to maximise the ‘value of care for patients’ and reduce the overall cost of healthcare .
-Porter (2006), in his book “Redefining Healthcare”, states [Figure 1] that this value is achieved by dividing patient-relevant outcomes by the costs per patient across the full cycle of care .
+Though no agreed upon definition, the goal of Value-based Healthcare and generating value evidence is to maximize the ‘value of care for patients’ and reduce the overall cost of healthcare .
+Porter (2006) states [Figure 1] that health systems may achieve value by dividing patient-relevant outcomes by the costs per patient across the full cycle of care .

 In 2019, the EXPH [Figure 3] suggested a definition for Value-Based Healthcare: “a comprehensive concept built on four value-pillars: appropriate care to achieve patients’ personal goals (personal value), achievement of best outcomes with available resources (technical value), equitable resource distribution across all patient groups (allocative value) and contribution of healthcare to social participation and connectedness (societal value)” .

-The goal of healthcare services are to create a healthier society.
-However, healthcare costs continues to soar, showing no signs of slowing, and sometimes outpaces inflation .
+The goal of healthcare services is to create a healthier society.
+However, healthcare costs continue to soar, showing no signs of slowing, and sometimes outpaces inflation .
 In value-based healthcare, improving value requires improvement of one or more outcome without raising costs, or lowering costs without compromising outcomes .

 Value-based healthcare offers a radical transformation of healthcare systems.
 It enables transitioning from volume-based to value-based healthcare delivery and payment systems.
 Value-Based Healthcare focuses on the ‘quality of care’, rather than the ‘quantity of care’; the overall wellness of the patient and better outcomes are key to being compensated .

 Value-Based Healthcare is important because it :

 At the centre of a value-based healthcare system [Figure 3], is a robust multidisciplinary team.
 They work together with the patient and caregiver to identify and address the individual healthcare needs of each patient.